Smiling young girl with blonde hair in a braid, wearing a yellow dress, holding up a gray rabbit outdoors in a sunlit green park.

 1. Scotland is beautiful at this time of year

-Scotland is beautiful, full stop.
-But when spring stirs and the sun starts to linger for longer, our country takes on a particularly dreamlike quality.
+But when spring stirs, and the sun starts to linger for longer, our country takes on a particularly dreamlike quality.

 It's the same story wherever you look.
 In Edinburgh, the crisp light accentuates every rock and spire of the city's historic skyline.
 In Dundee, the waterfront glistens like a huge, smooth diamond, hewn in one perfect cut from the ocean herself.
 And across the Scottish countryside, wildflowers bloom, glades burst in glorious green and mighty mountains cling to the last few scraps of winter snow.